peasant98/TheNBACSV/README.md

 **Note**: Players with data from *decades* ago are likely to have more fields missing, especially in the more advanced stats categories, so be careful there.
 There are quite of view NaNs spread out across the data!

-Also, this doesn't include the last 2017-2018 NBA season, so updates are in order!
+Also, this doesn't include the last two seasons, so updates are in order!